General Stefan Grot-Rowecki Bridge

 The General Stefan "Grot" Rowecki Bridge (sometimes called the Toruń Bridge, the Grot-Roweckiego Bridge or the Grot Bridge) is a bridge over the Vistula River in Warsaw.
 It was built from 1977 to 1981 as part of the Trasa Toruńska major thoroughfare by Przedsiębiorstwo Robót Kolejowych No. 15 (the abutments and supports) and Mostostal (the supporting structure and installation).
-Currently, it is also part of the planned S8 bypass of Warsaw.
+Today, it is part of the S8 expressway, forming the northern bypass of Warsaw.

 History

 The first plans for the bridge were from the 1960s.
 It was originally planned as a bridge suspended on two pylons.
 The design was changed for cost reasons.
 The final design was designed by a team of engineers at the "Stolica" design office under the direction of Witold Witkowski.

 The bridge was dedicated and opened on November 28, 1981.
 This was during a period of activity by the "Solidarity" movement.
-As a concession from the state, the bridge was named for the war-time general Stefan Rowecki (whose pseudonym was "Grot"), which was an extraordinary event in the communist country at that time.
+As a concession from the Polish People's Republic, the bridge was named for general Stefan Rowecki (whose pseudonym was "Grot"), prominent for his role as the leader of the Polish Underground State during World War 2, which was an extraordinary event in the communist country at that time.
 The dedication of the bridge turned into a mass demonstration by army veterans and the democratic opposition.

 Description

 Next to the Siekierkowski Bridge, the General Stefan "Grot" Rowecki Bridge is one of the largest bridges in Warsaw and one of the busiest.
-The bridge is 645 meters long and it consists of two structurally independent parts, each of which currently has four lanes.
+The bridge is 645 meters long and it consists of two structurally independent parts, each of which currently has five lanes.

-The bridge is almost inaccessible to pedestrians and cyclists.
-It has two sidewalks, but they are very narrow and impede the passage of bikes.
-The sidewalks are separated from the roadway by traffic barriers.
+The bridge originally had eight lanes.
+It was almost inaccessible to pedestrians and cyclists, with bicycles prohibited on the Toruń thoroughfare and the bridges two very narrow sidewalks separated from the roadway by traffic barriers, impeding the passage of bikes.